brianchaan/dotfiles/README.md

 #### Before you start...

-1. Change all references to "Brian Haan" and "brianchaan@gmail.com" to your own name and email.
+1. Change two references to "Brian Haan" and "brianchaan@gmail.com" to your own name and email (.gitconfig and .npmrc).
 1. Browse through each dotfile and update to your preference, especially .osx for system preferences.
 1. Add or remove folders you want in folders.sh.
 1. Add or remove packages you use in brewfile.sh.